zuplo/docs/policies/transform-body-inbound/intro.md

-A custom code policy can be used to transform the body of a request.

-The example policy shows how to use `request.json()` to read the incoming request as a JSON object.
+This example policy shows how to use `request.json()` to read the incoming request as a JSON object.
 The object can then be modified as appropriate.
 It is then converted back to a string and a new `Request` is returned in the policy with the new body.